Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “Another UE5 mess.”

-Yet even critics admitted the potential:
+Yet even critics acknowledged the potential:

 “Amazing cinematic.
 Would be great as a story-driven solo experience.”